jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

 Learning objectives
 ###################

-After completing this Tutorial, you will be able to:
+After finishing this Tutorial section, you will be able to:

 * Known how to acquire raw sequence reads from different sequencing platforms.
 * Known how to acquire complete or partial bacterial genomes.